-8.0 RECOMMENDATIONs that:

-a) The preferred option as set out in the business case (bringing the garden waste service back in house) is added into the revenue budget in 2019/20 and built into the base budget for further budgets is recommended to Policy & Finance Committee and; b) The capital costs of £450k is added to the Capital Programme in 2019/20 for the purchase of new collection vehicles and additional bins is recommended to Policy & Finance Committee.
+- 8.1 Leisure & Environment Committee will consider the garden waste business case at its meeting on 22 January.
+Their recommendations will be reported to the Policy & Finance Committee. - 9.0 RECOMMENDATIONS that subject to the final recommendation by the Leisure & Environment Committee: - (a) the preferred option as set out in the business case (bringing the garden waste service back in-house) is approved and added into the revenue budget in 2019/20 and built into the base budget for further budgets; and - (b) the capital costs of £450k is added to the Capital Programme in 2019/20 for the purchase of the new collection vehicles and the additional bins all to be financed by borrowing.